SimpleServerless/simple-db-connection/README.md

 - An RDS postgresql database on your VPC to connnect to
 - An AWS account with permissions to deploy Lambda, API Gateway, AppSync
-- An S3 Bucket for uploading the lambda deployments as defined in the `S3_BUCKET` variable in the make file. and other resources they depend on.
+- An S3 Bucket for uploading the lambda deployments as defined in the `S3_BUCKET` variable in the make file. and other resources they depend on
+- A parameter in Systems Manage - Parameter Store with the name VpcId and value of your vpc id: [Parameter Creation](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html)
 - A shell configured with your AWS credentials AWS_DEFAULT_REGION, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY...
   [docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)